klict/activepal-portfolio/topics/predictive_analytics/selecting_a_model.md

 Evidence: [all_steps_activity_recognition.ipyn](../../evidence/python_notebook/all_steps_activity_recognition.ipynb)

-These results are great of course but this causes by balancing dataset.
+These results are great of course but this was caused by balancing dataset.
 At the time we didn't know this nor did we feel weird about it.
 In the second version we have disabled the script balances dataset to give more realistic result.